T

 Financial Aid and Scholarships

-• We hold family workshops and provide individual assistance with FAFSA and other financial aid applications, as well as scholarship recommendations and assistance.
+• Family workshops and provide individual assistance with FAFSA and other financial aid applications, as well as scholarship recommendations and assistance.

 Career and Soft Skills Training